If you are interested in taking lessons, click on the “register” button and we’ll set up an interview.

-It is important to have an acoustic piano that is well maintained and tuned at least once a year is essential for lessons.
+Instrument: An acoustic piano that is well maintained and tuned at least once a year is essential for lessons.
 An adjustable bench is also preferred.
 Digital pianos and keyboards will not allow students to progress in technique.

-Parents attend the first year of lessons and may continue through the elementary school years.
+Parent Attendance: Parents attend the first year of private lessons and may continue once a month through the elementary school years.
 A practice coach is necessary for consistent instrument time and progress.

-Charting and keeping track of progress is important in my studio.
-Students in elementary school participate in incentives during the school year such as Music Money (store and/or auction), High Five Practice hot air balloons, and the 100% Club.
-All students are invited to take part in the summer incentive.
-Past themes include Activities for Ice Cream, Sweet Keys, Road Trip through Utah, Salt Lake to Juilliard, Piano Passport, and Piano Pirates.
+Incentives: Students participate in incentives during the school year such as Music Money (store and/or auction), High Five Hot Air Balloons, and the 100% Club.
+All students participate in the Twelve Days of Christmas Break and summer incentives such as Activities for Ice Cream, Sweet Keys, Musical Road Trip, Salt Lake to Juilliard, Piano Passport, and Piano Pirates.

-The core method used is a mix of Royal Conservatory of Music curriculum (Repertoire, Etudes, Theory, and Four Star for each of the 12 levels) and N. Jane Tan’s Well-Prepared Pianist books for learning to play with gestures, reading rhythms with syllables, conducting, sight-reading mini segments, and exposure to great repertoire.
+Core Books: The core method used is a mix of Royal Conservatory of Music curriculum (Repertoire, Etudes, Theory, and Four Star for each of the 12 levels) and N. Jane Tan’s Well-Prepared Pianist books for learning to play with gestures, reading rhythms with syllables, conducting, sight-reading mini segments, and exposure to great repertoire.
 See the “Materials” tab for book lists for each RCM level, method, and technique.